Baldric (horse): 1964:three-year-old season

-On his first appearance of 1964, Baldric dead-heated for second place behind Takawalk in the Prix Djebel at Maisons-Laffitte Racecourse.
+On his first appearance of 1964, Baldric dead-heated for second behind Takawalk in the Prix Djebel at Maisons-Laffitte Racecourse.
 The colt was then sent to race in Britain for the first time when he contested the 2000 Guineas over the Rowley Mile course at Newmarket.
 The prize money of all five of the British Classic Races was raised significantly in 1964, and the Guineas was worth £40,302, making it the most valuable race run in Britain up to that time.
-Ridden by the Australian jockey Bill Pyers, he was not considered a serious contender, and started at odds of 20/1 in a field of twenty-seven runners.
-Baldric took the lead a furlong from the finish won comfortably by two lengths from Faberge, becoming the fifth successive foreign-trained winner of a British classic.
+Ridden by Australian jockey Bill Pyers, he was not considered a serious contender and started at odds of 20/1 in a field of twenty-seven runners.
+Baldric took the lead a furlong from the finish and won by two lengths from Faberge, becoming the fifth successive foreign-trained winner of a British classic.

-Baldric was then moved up in distance for the Derby over one and a half miles at Epsom Downs Racecourse.
+He was then moved up in distance for the Derby over one and a half miles at Epsom Downs Racecourse.
 On this occasion, he arrived from France with his own supply of sterilized water, with his assistant trainer explaining that "he doesn't like English water".
-In contrast to his reputation for unruliness acquired as a two-year-old, Baldric was now being praised in the British press as "a game, resolute colt, full of quality", and one of the few horses capable of defeating the Irish favourite Santa Claus.
-Starting at odds of 9/1 he took the lead in the straight but tired in the closing stages and finished fifth of the seventeen runners behind Santa Claus.
-On 5 July Baldric was back in England again for the Eclipse Stakes over ten furlongs at Sandown Park in which he was matched against older horses and finished runner-up to the four-year-old Ragusa.
+In contrast to his reputation for unruliness acquired as a two-year-old, Baldric was now being praised in the British press as "a game, resolute colt, full of quality" and one of the few horses capable of defeating the Irish favourite, Santa Claus.
+Starting at 9/1, he took the lead in the straight and tired in the closing stages to finish fifth of the seventeen runners behind Santa Claus.
+On 5 July, Baldric was back in England again for the Eclipse Stakes over ten furlongs at Sandown Park in which he was matched against older horses and finished runner-up to the four-year-old Ragusa.

 For his remaining two races of 1964, Baldric was again equipped with blinkers.
-In late September he was an easy winner of the Prix Perth over 1600 metres Saint-Cloud Racecourse.
-A month later he ended his season by taking on an international field in the ten furlong Champion Stakes at Newmarket.
-He started at odds of 7/2 and was ridden by Pyers to a one length victory from the four-year-old favourite Linacre, winner of the Irish 2000 Guineas and Queen Elizabeth II Stakes.
+In late September, he won the Prix Perth over 1600 metres Saint-Cloud Racecourse.
+A month later, he ended his season by taking on an international field in the ten-furlong Champion Stakes at Newmarket.
+He started at 7/2 and was ridden by Pyers to a one-length victory from the four-year-old favourite Linacre, winner of the Irish 2000 Guineas and Queen Elizabeth II Stakes.

-The successes of Baldric, together with Nasram's defeat of Santa Claus in the King George VI and Queen Elizabeth Stakes made Dorothy Jackson the British flat racing Champion Owner in 1964.
+The successes of Baldric, together with Nasram's defeat of Santa Claus in the King George VI and Queen Elizabeth Stakes, made Dorothy Jackson the British flat racing Champion Owner in 1964.